theCFDEngineer/CFD/Introduction.md

-# What is CFD?
+# The basics

-Before we delve into the details, we need to agree on a definition: this is pookie
+Before we delve into the details, we need to agree on a definition:

+## What is CFD?

 > [!Note]
 > <a name="what-is-cfd">CFD is the study of  fluid flow through numerical methods via computers.</a>